billhennessy/hennessysview2020/content/posts/did-ny-use-coronavirus-to-cull-the-herd.md

 Let's look at means, motive, and opportunity in the case of Andrew Cuomo vs. the elderly population of New York City.
 Assuming the crime here is mass murder of vulnerable and elderly citizens by means of a deadly infectious disease, here's how we might assess the situation:

 * **Means**: The Coronavirus is particularly deadly to the very people who populate nursing homes, whether elderly or with a major chronic condition.
 It is also highly contagious compared to similarly dangerous microbes like H1N1 flu.
-We have to conclude, then, that the governor and mayor had the means to carry out this crime.
+We have to conclude, then, that the governor had the means to carry out this crime.
+The means was Coronavirus.
 * **Opportunity**: The opportunity was a pandemic that gave the governor elevated, almost dictatorial power.
-He was well within their emergency powers to direct hospitals to return infected nursing home residents to their nursing homes and to require nursing home to accept Coronavirus patients turned away from hospitals.
+He was well within his emergency powers to direct hospitals to return infected nursing home residents to their nursing homes and to require nursing home to accept Coronavirus patients turned away from hospitals.
 * **Motive**: What could be Cuomo's motive to kill 12,000 elderly New Yorkers?
-As usually, money.
+As usual, money.
 New York State is in dire financial straits with massive debt, declining population, and impending expenses related to unfunded retirement plans.
 Cuomo has begged the federal government for a financial bailout.
 And the elderly in nursing homes is one of the biggest budget items on New York's books. **By culling the herd of these "expenses," Cuomo stood to alleviate his state's difficult financial situation.**

 As [New York State's own website admits](https://www.dfs.ny.gov/consumer/ltc/ltc_about_cost.htm):

 > Downstate, nursing home costs vary from $340 per day in the Northern Metropolitan area to $390 per day in Long Island, which is approximately $124,100 per year in the Northern Metropolitan area to $142,350 per year in Long Island.
 It is estimated that persons in nursing homes stay for less than 2½ years on average.

-Reducing that 2.5 year average would save the state a lot of money.
-Maybe enough to kill for.
+Reducing that 2.5 year average stay in nursing homes would save the state a lot of money.
+Maybe enough to kill for?

 New York City, alone, had almost 42,000 nursing home residents in 2016 (the latest year data is available.)
 At $124,100 per month, that's a bill of $5.2 billion a year.
 And that's just New York City.
 [This page on New York State's website](https://www.health.ny.gov/facilities/nursing/rhcf_bed_need_by_county.htm) breaks down the count of nursing home beds and expected needs for each county, a total of over 104,000 as of 2016.

-Cuomo had a very strong financial motivation for this crime.
+Cuomo had a very strong financial motivation to commit this crime.

 ### Conclusion